brando90/ultimate-utils/prompts/writing_ml_research/write_undergrad_ms_research_proposal.md

 AF video: https://youtu.be/_pqJYnQua58?si=jVliUTqqXTjpeods&t=1
 LIMA Less is More For Alignment: https://arxiv.org/abs/2305.11206
 ```
-into a research proposal with the given specifications:
+into a research proposal with the given specifications, make sure it has the fields as in example 4: